What is a Substation?

-How does a substation work?
-Why is it known as a “substation?”
+How does an electrical substation work?
+Why is it known as a “substation?"

-Normally stations are where we catch trains and where people get on and off.
+Normally stations are where we catch trains or buses.
 By the same analogy we can explain what a substation does.
 Electricity has to be transmitted over large distances as the place where the power is being generated and the place where it is consumed can be far apart.
 The electricity is transmitted at very high voltages and low currents to reduce the heat, eddy currents, and other transmission losses.

 The substations are where the voltages are increased to high values by using step up transformers, and after the transmission, they are again stepped down for distribution.
-In addition changing the voltages the substations have a variety of protective devices like circuit breakers and fuses to protect the distribution networks.
+In addition to changing the voltages the substations have, a variety of protective devices like circuit breakers and fuses are present to protect the distribution networks.
 These are designed in such a way that various distribution circuits can be isolated for repairs and load shedding.

 Substations are normally outdoors and are enclosed by a wire fence.
 However in residential or high density areas, the substation may be indoors and housed inside a building to restrict the humming noise of the huge transformers.

 While electric substations take part of the distribution of electricity, they have many other functions as follows:

 - Step up and step down of the voltage for transmission and distribution.
 As power is transmitted at a higher voltage over long distances, the current is lower.
 This results in lower transmission losses but doesn’t provide the proper current for homes and businesses to use – thus the need of stepping up and stepping down the voltage.